 We offer a fast and efficient service, and always strive to give good value for money.
 All phone calls, emails and letters are dealt with the same day.
 Your affairs will, of course, be treated as confidential.

 We do a lot of medico/ legal, GDC and Hospital Trust work and have an excellent track of success.

 We give excellent value for money.

-We charge a fixed fee £1295, includes VAT, which covers reading everything reading everything, detailed legal advice and the necessary legal application.
+We offer a highly competitive rate, which covers reading everything reading everything, detailed legal advice and the necessary legal application.